 Raw honey should not be given to infants under 12 months of age because of the risk of infant botulism.

-The Latin Honey Shop sells two active honeys: the 20+ Active Raw Organic Coffee Bean Honey from Mexico (equal to 20+ TA manuka honey) and the 10+ Active Raw Organic Orange Blossom Honey from Mexico (equal to 10+ TA manuka honey).
+The Latin Honey Shop sells two active honeys: the 20+ Active Raw Organic Coffee Bean Honey from Mexico (equal to 20+ TA manuka honey) and the 15+ Active Raw Organic Amazon Junglr Honey from Brazil (equal to 15+ TA manuka honey).